nimesh-govind/TellStory/README.md

 an input, stores it in a table, then presents the last input while also recording the new input.
 It then merges all the inputs to generate the story.

-It has a very simple UI with a landing page which has a table of starting sentences which are pulled at random.
-It also has a submit button to submit an entry and a generate story button when all users have had thier turn.
+It has a very simple UI with a landing page which has a initial starting sentence pulled at random.
+It also has an input area, submit button to submit an entry and a generate story button when all users have had thier turn.
 Once the story has been generated, you have the option to restart the game.

 ## Getting Started